CollectionBuilder/collectionbuilder-contentdm/docs/markup.md

 ### Data page

-The Data page includes Schema markup in JSON-LD representing the various data derivatives that can be downloaded (included on the data.html layout).
+The Data page includes Schema markup in JSON-LD representing the various data derivatives that can be downloaded (implemented in _includes/data-download-modal.html which is included by the data layout).
 See [Google dataset docs](https://developers.google.com/search/docs/data-types/dataset) and [Schema Dataset](https://schema.org/Dataset) for details behind this implementation.

 The full metadata download in csv and json are automatically added.